aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/tutorial/candidate-selection.md

 You've already learned this morning about some key descriptors that can be used to guess whether a nanoporous material can be suitable for methane storage.
-You may want to consult the [SLIDES](https://docs.google.com/presentation/d/1F_bczGaH8n3CSR6rFoP3z8d6rPbRY1B7t_YuiaO0qgw/edit?usp=sharing) in order to refresh your memory.
+You may want to consult the [SLIDES](https://docs.google.com/presentation/d/1F_bczGaH8n3CSR6rFoP3z8d6rPbRY1B7t_YuiaO0qgw/edit?usp=sharing) in order to refresh your memory, and have a look at a [brief description](../theoretical/geometric-properties) of some important geometrical properties computed by zeo++.

 ---
 ### Exercise